Fall of the Hulks: Plot

 After assisting the Fantastic Four in defeating the Moloids in New York City, Skaar is proclaimed a hero and the city holds a parade in his honor.
 During the parade, Uatu the Watcher appears.
 Banner sees his supposedly deceased wife in the crowd.
-Convinced his wife has come back, Bruce teleports to speak to his secret partner, the Red Hulk, warning him that he had better not have had anything to do with his wife's return.
+Convinced his wife has come back, Bruce Banner teleports to speak to his secret partner, the Red Hulk, warning him that he had better not have had anything to do with his wife's return.
 The Red Hulk then proceeds to insult Banner, saying he hardly considers him a threat, baiting him and making him angry enough to begin his transformation into the Hulk, but Banner teleports away to Latveria near Doctor Doom's castle, supposedly to transform in private.
-Next, the Green Hulk smashes into Doctor Doom's castle and begins battling the Doctor.
-The two duel for a bit before Doom finally bests the Hulk with magic.
-Skaar (using Banner's teleporter) appears on the scene and takes on Doctor Doom, not to save his father, but to make sure he is the only one that will finally get to kill him.
-However, Doctor Doom quickly overwhelms him with spells and reverts Skaar to his 5-year-old non-powered form.
-Doctor Doom then explains that the "Hulk" he was fighting was actually a robot powered with cosmic energy (which Doctor Doom consumed to help defeat him and bolster his own power) sent by the Leader and taunts him that his "rescue" and approaching death at Doctor Doom's hands is all for nothing.
+Next, the Green Hulk smashes into Doom's castle and begins battling the Doctor.
+The two duel for a bit before Doom bests the Hulk with magic.
+Skaar (using Banner's teleporter) appears on the scene and takes on Doom, not to save his father, but to make sure he is the only one that will finally get to kill him.
+However, Doom overwhelms him with spells and reverts Skaar to his young, non-powered form.
+Doom then explains that the "Hulk" he was fighting was actually a robot powered with cosmic energy sent by the Leader and taunts him that his "rescue" and approaching death at Doom's hands is all for nothing.